The 10 worst Inter Milan transfers of all time

 He lasted six months, before leaving for PSG on loan in the January window, having only played one game in the league.

-Ronaldo might have been one of the greatest player of all time, but he didn’t make for a good scout.
+Ronaldo might have been one of the greatest players of all time, but he didn’t make for a good scout.

 Darko Pancev, €9 million from Red Star Belgrade, 1992